samclement/homelab_k8s_cluster/README.md

 A pre-configured logging dashboard can be imported by going to: Management > Saved Objets > Import and selecting the `kibana_dashboard.json` configuraiton file.

+### Ingress

+- `helm install --name ingress --namespace ingress stable/nginx-ingress -f ingress_values.yml`

+This will install ingress along with prometheus monitoring for both nginx and the default backend service.

 ## Uninstalling

 - `kubectl drain <node name> --delete-local-data --force --ignore-daemonsets`